 How lucky!
 How very, very lucky the witnesses were.
 And knowing them, being near them, and perhaps sharing a meal with them, or joining them for a cup of wine and some songs by the fire spread the luck and the gladness… the witnesses were each made to tell their different little stories, over and over again….where they had seen the hummingbird.
 What day? …and time of day?
 Was it early at dawn?
 Or was it at dusk with the first star coming out?
 What was the weather like?
 Where in the woods?
 By the creek?...Or was it behind the house?...
 What were they thinking when it happened?...What were they feeling??...
 Was there a voice?...a voice that told them to look?

 Each told the story that was theirs and theirs alone….and the listeners, the listeners of the TRUE stories, sat very still, leaning a little forward, barely breathing but at great peace.
 And their eyes.
-Oh, the witnesses couldn’t look away from their eyes..just as the listeners couldn’t look away from theirs… and the only other sound in the room would be the merry little crackle from the fireplace….. chuckling …and glad for their good fortune.…….
+Oh, the witnesses couldn’t look away from their eyes..just as the listeners couldn’t look away from theirs… and the only other sound in the room would be the merry little crackle from the fireplace….. chuckling …and glad, so very glad for their good fortune.…….

 [Want to read other fun and funny stories here on SybilSez.com?
 Just enter any topic that pops into your head in the "search" window on the upper right!
 Who knows what might come up?...and feel free to share them with your friends!]